 Availability of Jobs

-Keep yourself organized and have a master list of all the jobs you want to explore whether in the present or after a few years.
-Make sure that your passion or professional field has enough companies to sustain a possible career.
+Keep yourself organized and have a master list of all the jobs you want to explore, whether in the present or after a few years.
+Ensure that your passion or professional field has enough companies to sustain a possible career.
 The supply and demand should be high enough to warrant a venture in the said professional path.

 Hobbies and Interests

-For you to have a lucrative and long-term career, you must pinpoint what your interests are and align your career with your interest.
-Taking up a career that does not interest you will not let you produce good results.
-People who tend to ignore their interests and hobbies in the pursuit of earning a good living, will eventually shy away from that kind of career in the long run.
+To have a lucrative and long-term career, you must pinpoint your interests and align your employment with your interest.
+Taking up a job that does not interest you will not let you produce good results.
+People who tend to ignore their interests and hobbies in the pursuit of earning a good living will eventually shy away from that kind of career in the long run.

 The path to your dream career will not be laden with gold.
 However, with proper planning, you’ll be on your way to your dream career.
 The thing with career planning is that it is a process that never actually ends.
-At various parts of your life, you may find yourself going back to the beginning, redefining goals, and repeating the process listed above.
+At various parts of your life, you may find yourself returning to the beginning, redefining goals, and repeating the method listed above.
 That’s fine.
 If you decide to change your career, go through the factors we have listed once again.
 Hope these tips were able to help you narrow down and focus on some choices.